 This message shall be transmitted to the peer as described in 12.4.7 (Framing of SAE).
 The temporary secret mask may be deleted at this point.

+The RSNE shall be included in an SAE Commit message if the the state of the SAE finite state machine is Nothing (see 12.4.8.2.2 Protocol instance states), and only fields up to and including tye AKM Suite List field are included in the RSNE, and the Group Data Cipher Suite field and the Pairwise Cipher Suite List field in the RSNE are reserved (see Figure Figure 9-348—RSNE format).

 Processing of a peer’s SAE Commit message